liyapaul24/Team_Project_Online_Retail/README.md

 plt.show()
 ```

+2. We analyzed ...

+## Data Merging

+## Summary of Findings

+### What country has highest revenue in the last years? - Carlos & Nicole

-## How many unique customers per country in the last years? - Viktoriia & Liya
+### How many unique customers per country in the last years? - Viktoriia & Liya

 ## Video Links